onzfonz/comp227/src/content/3/en/part3a.md

 app.use(requestLogger)
 ```

-Middleware functions are called in the order that they're taken into use with the express server object's *use* method.
+Middleware functions are called in the order that they're taken into use with the express server object's `use` method.
-Notice that json-parser is taken into use before the *requestLogger* middleware, because otherwise <i>request.body</i> will not be initialized when the logger is executed!
+Notice that json-parser is taken into use before the `requestLogger` middleware, because otherwise `request.body` will not be initialized when the logger is executed!

 Middleware functions have to be taken into use before routes if we want them to be executed before the route event handlers are called.
 There are also situations where we want to define middleware functions after routes.